This event has already happened!

-Neo-Mania - A Night of Frantic Rockabilly on Saturday 25th January 2020
+Neo-Mania - The Bluecats, Restless, The Deltas & The Uproars on Saturday 25th January 2020

 For fans of Neo-Rockabilly this is a chance to see NO LESS THAN FOUR of the absolute greatest the genre has to offer.
 On Saturday the 25th of January 2020 you can experience three of the original Neo-Rockabilly pioneers who helped push the boundaries and shape the genre in the mid 80s.
 Newcomers, The Uproars will also enter into the mix to keep the stage cooking all night!